Chewy Chocolate Chip Cookies

 2 teaspoons pure vanilla extract

-1 ¼ cups semi-sweet chocolate chips or chunks
+1 and 1/4 cups semi-sweet chocolate chips or chunks

 Place both eggs (still in shell) in a bowl of warm water for 5 minutes to come to room temperature.
 After 5 minutes remove eggs from water, dry, and set aside.
 Mix flour, baking soda, salt, and cornstarch together in a medium bowl with a wire whisk.
 Set aside.
 Mix butter, brown sugar, granulated sugar, egg, egg yolk, and vanilla in a mixing bowl with a hand or stand mixer.

 Scrape sides of bowl with a silicone spatula.
 Gradually add flour mixture.
 Scrape sides and mix again.
 Add chocolate chips and mix briefly until incorporated.
 Press plastic wrap on surface of dough.
-Refrigerate overnight.
+Refrigerate overnight to rehydrate flour.

 Remove dough from refrigerator.
 Place on counter 10 minutes before scooping dough.
 Preheat oven to 325ºF.
-Line 3 baking sheets with parchment paper.
-(If you don’t have 3 baking sheets, refrigerate sheets in between baking batches to cool them down to room temperature.
-Hot baking sheets make dough spread and cookies will be thin.)
+Line 4 baking sheets with parchment paper.
+(If you don’t have 4 baking sheets, refrigerate baking sheets in between baking cookies to cool baking sheets to room temperature.
+Hot baking sheets make dough spread.
+Cookies will be thin.)

-Scoop cold dough with a 2-tablespoon scoop.
-12 cookies per cookie sheet.
+Scoop cold dough with a 2-teaspoon scoop.
+12 cookies per baking sheet.
 Bake 12-14 minutes until edges are golden brown.
 For crisper cookies, bake until entire cookie is brown.
 Tip: Cookie dough can be frozen for up to 3 months and baked when convenient.
+Makes 56-58 cookies.
 Adapted from Sally’s Baking Addiction.
+Tip: use a mixture of semi sweet chocolate chips, chocolate chunks and Toffee bits to equal 1 and 1/4 cups.

 Published in The News and Neighbor on April 8, 2020.